petrelharp/cornell-sep-2023/cornell-sep-2023.md

 ::::
 ::::::::

-## How can landscapes remain correlated?
+## How can landscapes be correlated?

 :::: {.columns}
 :::::::: {.column width=50%}